Drive profit and impact with clean energy tax credits.

 I have an interest in a partnership or S corporation.
 Can it buy tax credits?

-Yes, S corporations and partnerships can purchase tax credits - this is explicitly contemplated in the proposed Treasury guidance on the topic.
+Yes, S corporations and partnerships can purchase tax credits - this is explicitly contemplated in the Treasury regulations on the topic.
 However, owners of these interests should be aware of two key considerations:

-• Because these entities are pass-through entities, the previous guidance on tax appetite is relevant as the ultimate taxpayers that own the entity (e.g., individuals or C corporations) will have to determine whether they have enough tax appetite to use the tax credit.
+• Because these entities are pass-through entities, the ultimate taxpayers that own the entity (e.g., individuals or C corporations) will have to determine whether they have enough tax appetite to use the tax credit.

-• The proposed guidance contains special rules for the allocation of tax credits to these ultimate taxpayers (these are mainly located in proposed Treasury Regulation 1.6418-3).
+• The regulations contain special rules for the allocation of tax credits to these ultimate taxpayers (these are mainly located in Treasury Regulation 1.6418-3).

 After payment, what other steps are required to complete a tax credit purchase?

-Apart from the documentation and diligence work required, the IRS requires a two-step process to make the process of transfer official, pursuant to its proposed tax credit transfer regulations.
+Apart from the documentation and diligence work required, the IRS requires a two-step process to make the process of transfer official.

 Pre-registration: Sellers of tax credits will be required to pre-register any projects they intend to sell on a portal established by the IRS.
 Sellers will be required to provide certain information identifying the project and will receive a registration number that they and any Buyer will use on their tax filing described below.